floragunncom/search-guard-docs/_content/_docs_roles_permissions/configuration_roles_permissions.md

 }
 ```

-To use it as variable in index patterns and tenant patterns, map it to a Search Guard user attribute in the JWT authenticator configuration:
+To use it as variable in patterns, map it to a Search Guard user attribute in the JWT authenticator configuration:

 ```yaml
 jwt_auth_domain: